International Council of Management Consulting Institutes: Structure

-All the office holders must be CMC holders and at the time of the election a trustee for one of the Full Members.
+All the office holders must be CMC holders and at the time of the election a trustee for one of the full jmembers.
 They are unpaid and contribute between (on average) three to one day a week of effort to the organisation.

-The Organisation has in 2013 appointed an Executive Director.
+The organisation has in 2013 appointed an executive director.

 In support, the organisation has a permanent secretariat which undertakes the committee and trustee support, including accounting, communications, and web site provision.

-The web site (www.cmc-global.org) should be consulted for the names and contact details of the Office holders, the Executive Directorate and the Secretariat.
+The web site (www.cmc-global.org) should be consulted for the names and contact details of the office holders, the executive directorate and the secretariat.